-In my workshop I wanted a watch that in addition to the hours and the date I also wanted to know the ambient conditions.
+In my workshop I wanted a clock that, in addition to the hours and the date, also displayed the ambient conditions.
 The work can be done easily with just Arduino, an RTC, a DHT22 and BMP180.

 The DISPLAY, RTC and BMP180 communicate with Arduino through the I2C protocol and the library wire.
-All three elements must be connected in parallel to the respective SDA and SLC contacts Arduino that correspond to the pins A4 and A5.
+All three elements must be connected in parallel to the respective SDA and SLC contacts that correspond to the Arduino pins A4 and A5.

 To facilitate the work, and not to confuse the contacts I used the wires with the same colors.
-The RTC module is a "clock" that, by communicating with Arduino, counts the real time (Hours, Minutes, Seconds, Day, Month, and Year).
+The RTC module is a "clock" that, by communicating with Arduino, counts the real time (hour, minute, second, day, month and year).
 The RTC is supplied by a buffer battery that, when the power is off, continues to calculate the passage of time.
 The BMP180 Module (Barometric Pressure / Temperature / Altitude Sensor) is a high-performance sensor that provides temperature, barometric pressure and altitude.

 Display and Photoresistance

-The buttons are used to adjust the time since the RTC has a margin of error of one minute per month.
+The buttons are used to adjust the time, since the RTC has a margin of error of one minute per month.
 It should to be constructed a small Pull Down circuit for each button.

 - Pin 6 🠆 menu

 - Pin 7 🠆 +

 - Pin 8 🠆 -

 - The PIR sensor needs to be powered at 5 volts supplied by Arduino and connected to pin 2.

-The LED is connected to pin 13.
+- The LED is connected to pin 13.

 - The buzzer to pin 9.

 You have been warned!

 When you want to visit me… warn me!